 They went on their way – ‘But where were ye, O Jewish ecclesiastics, ye chief priests and scribes of the people?
 Ye could tell Herod where Christ should be born, and could hear of these strangers from the far East that the Desire of all nations had actually come: but I do not see you trooping to Bethlehem-I find these devout strangers journeying there all alone.
 Yet God ordered this too, lest the news should be blabbed, and reach the tyrant’s ears, before the Babe could be placed beyond his reach.
 Thus, are the very errors and crimes and cold indifference of men all overruled.’
 (JFB)

 The star they had seen in the east went ahead of them until it stopped over the place where the child was – To some (both believers and sceptics), this apparent movement makes the explanation that the star was a natural phenomenon rather difficult.
 According to the Sceptics’ Annotated Bible, ‘if the star “went before them,” leading them to Bethlehem, then it couldn’t have been a star or any other astronomical object or event.’
-But such confidence is found to be misplaced, given Nicholl’s recent work.
+But such scepticism is found to be misplaced, given Nicholl’s recent work.

 If the ‘star’ was, as many assume, a conjunction, then it can hardly be described as moving ‘ahead of them until it stopped.’
 But, as Mounce suggests, this may be ‘no more than a way of saying that what they had seen in the heavens “led” them to find the newborn Messiah.’

 Until it stopped – more literally, ‘until, having come, it stopped’, which Nicholl understands as referring to its descent towards the horizon.

 Nicholl regards it as probable that the star became visible in the southern sky at sunset.
 Its ‘stopping over the place where the child was’ suggests its dropping towards the western horizon in the now-dark sky.
 Of course, they already knew to go to Bethlehem, and they did not need celestial help in finding Bethlehem; we therefore infer that ‘the place’ in question is ‘the house’ of v11.